Varriount/nimrod-objective-c-bridge/README.rst

 =========================

 This is a module for the `Nimrod programming language
-<http://http://nimrod-lang.org>`_.
-Its purpose is to provide macros and some prewrapped Objective-C classes to interact with iOS or MacOSX code.
+<http://nimrod-lang.org>`_.
+Its purpose is to provide macros and some pre
+wrapped Objective-C classes to interact with iOS or MacOSX code.
 The module is only tested against Apple's environment, but nothing depends on it.
-You should be able to interact with GNUStep equally without problems.
+You should be able to interact with `GNUStep <https://en.wikipedia.org/wiki/GNUstep>`_ equally without problems.

 License